Littlesk/a09-akari-Littlesk/readme.md

 Information:
 Click on a white tile to place a lamp.
 Click a lamp to remove it.
 You cannot place a lamp on black tiles.
 Placing a lamp will light up the tiles in the same row and column as it.
+Some black tiles will have a number in them.
 When the correct amount of lamps has been placed in the tiles directly adjacent to it, the number will turn green.
 This game includes 5 puzzles with varying difficulty in no particular order.
 You will get a prompt when you win.

 Akari is a well known puzzle game.
 This was a class project to recreate the game using some big ideas we learned throughout the semester: Encapsulation, Abstraction, Observers/Subjects, JavaFX, and Model-View-Controller.